isabelc/lightweight-contact-form/readme.txt

 Optionally, add [these CSS styles](https://isabelcastillo.com/lightweight-wordpress-contact-form#jl-css) to align the form fields.

+That is all.
+Now you have a lightweight, working contact form on your WordPress site.
+When someone fills out and submits your contact form, it will be sent to the admin email which is set in your WordPress General Settings.

+To try the contact form, visit that page on your site.

-(In addition, if you need extra fields or different forms for different pages, see the [Advanced: Add Custom Form Fields](https://isabelcastillo.com/lightweight-wordpress-contact-form#jl-advanced) section.)
+(If you need extra fields or different forms for different pages, see the [Advanced: Add Custom Form Fields](https://isabelcastillo.com/lightweight-wordpress-contact-form#jl-advanced) section.)

 == Frequently Asked Questions ==